 Ocean

-Sea-based approaches to the disposal of nuclear waste have significant advantages.
-They make it hard for terrorists, rebels, or criminals to steal for use in radiological weapons or in nuclear bombs.
-The enormous volume of water in the world’s oceans also has a vastly greater dilutive capacity than any single land site in the event of unintended leaks (though by the same token the effects of a leak could travel farther).
+Sea-based approaches to the disposal of nuclear waste make it hard for terrorists, rebels, or criminals to steal for use in radiological weapons or in nuclear bombs.
+The world’s oceans have a vastly greater dilutive capacity than any single land site in the event of unintended leaks (though by the same token the effects of a leak could travel farther).
 And seawater itself contains a variety of radionuclides, so treating it as a domain in which there is no natural radioactivity runs counter to fact.
-Even proponents of land-based geological storage sites of radioactive waste must recognize that, without a great deal of additional investment and endless political arguments, these sites will not have the capacity to store all the waste that will be generated in future decades.
-So studying sea-based solutions makes eminent sense.
+Meanwhile, without a great deal of additional investment and endless political arguments, land-based geological storage sites will not have the capacity to store all the waste that will be generated in future decades.

 Tags: , , ,